VOLUNTEERING FOR PET THERAPY

 My dog is free of fleas and parasites

-If you are interested in volunteering with our program with your pet please fill out an application and e-mail it to firstname.lastname@example.org.
+If you are interested in volunteering with our program with your pet please fill out our online pet therapy application.
 Once we receive your application and a current record of your dog’s vaccines then we will call you and set up your first therapy visit.
 We will ask you and your dog to come 15 minutes before the rest of the group so we can assess your dog.
 During your first visit with us we will have an experienced volunteer team up with you to be sure everything runs smoothly.

 Please read and understand the guidelines below before applying.